danielsz/Palimpsest/README.md

 Keyboard shortcuts are provided:

-- C-c C-r: Send selected text to top or bottom (default) of file
+- C-c C-r: Send selected text to top or bottom of file
 - C-c C-q: Send selected text to trash file

 ## Configuration